qdrant/landing_page/qdrant-landing/content/documentation/frameworks/confluent.md

 ## Message Formats

-This sink connector supports messages with multiple dense/sparse vectors.
+The connector supports messages in the following formats.

 _Click each to expand._